opensearch-project/project-website/_posts/2025-10-29-opensearch-new-ppl-capabilities.md

 ![Visualization tab in Discover page](/assets/media/blog-images/2025-10-29-opensearch-new-ppl-capabilities/timechart.png)

 #### Unstructured log processing at query time ####
-Text processing features have been included to PPL with the addition of `regex`, `rex`, and `spath` commands.
+Text processing features have been included in PPL with the addition of `regex`, `rex`, and `spath` commands.
 These features enable users to filter, extract, and parse unstructured text directly at query time without requiring data preprocessing.
 The `regex` command provides pattern-based filtering to isolate relevant log entries, while `rex` extracts structured fields from raw text using regular expressions.
 The `spath` command extracts fields from JSON data, enabling access to nested objects and arrays.
 Together, these commands enable instant adaptation to new log formats without requiring reindexing operations, allowing users to analyze previously unstructured data immediately.

 Example for using `rex`: